Nikhiltien/perline/README.md

 # perline
-Advanced chess analytics and statistics GUI.
+Backend for an advanced chess analytics and statistics application.